EliaTogni/Univault/Statistical Methods for Machine Learning.md

 The test error is meant to estimate the **average performance** of the predictor on typical real-world data.

 A **learning algorithm** receives a **training set** as input and outputs a predictor.
 A training set is a set of examples $\{(x_1,y_1), ..., (x_m,y_m)\}$.
-Training an d test set are often prepared together, through a single round of data collection and annotation.
+Training and test set are often prepared together, through a single round of data collection and annotation.
 Partitioning the examples in training and test data is done afterward, typically using a random split.
 The objective is to develop a theory to guide in the design of learning algorithms that generate predictors with low test error.

 Since the only input to a learning algorithm is the training set $S \equiv (x_1,y_1),..., (x_m,y_m)$, a natural approach to the design of learning algorithms is to assume that the **training error** (or **empirical risk**)